Ming treasure voyages: Seventh voyage

-Hormuz was furthest west of the eight destinations recorded for the seventh voyage in the Xia Xiyang.
+Hormuz was farthest west of the eight destinations recorded for the seventh voyage in the Xia Xiyang.
 The Mingshi and other sources describe the voyage with the fleet visiting at least seventeen countries (including those already mentioned in the Xia Xiyang).
 The additional destinations reported in the Mingshi are Ganbali, Bengal, Laccadive and Maldive island chains, Dhofar, Lasa, Aden, Mecca, Mogadishu, and Brava.
 Gong recorded a total of 20 visited countries.
 Fei Xin mentions that the fleet stopped at the Andaman and Nicobar island chains during the voyage.
 He writes that, on 14 November 1432, the fleet arrived at Cuilanxu (probably the Great Nicobar Island) where it anchored for three days due to the unfavorable winds and waves.
 He further writes that the native men and women came in log boats to trade coconuts.
 The neighboring Aru, Nagur, Lide, and Lambri were certainly visited by a few ships, according to Dreyer (2007), on the way to Semudera in northern Sumatra.

 Zheng is mentioned in the Mingshi in connection to the visits of Ganbali, Lasa, Djorfar, Mogadishu, and Brava.
 Dreyer (2007) states that the account is unclear on whether he went to those places in person, but the wording could indicate that he did as it states that he proclaimed imperial instructions to the kings of these countries.
 He remarks that it is also possible that Zheng did not, because the fleet only made short stops at Calicut (4 days outward and 9 days homeward), which would not have provided enough time to travel overland to Ganbali, unless the location did not refer to Coimbatore but elsewhere in southern India.
 The overland journey may have been undertaken by someone other than Zheng.

 Hong commanded a squadron for the journey to Bengal.
 Ma Huan was among the personnel in this squadron.
-It is not known when they exactly detached from the treasure fleet for Bengal.
+It is not known when they exactly detached from the fleet for Bengal.
 They sailed directly from Semudera to Bengal.
 In Bengal, they traveled in order to Chittagong, Sonargaon, and the capital Gaur.
 Afterwards, they sailed directly from Bengal to Calicut.
-Zheng's fleet had departed from Calicut for Hormuz by the time Hong's squadron arrived in Calicut.
-In Calicut, Hong noticed that local ships were being prepared for Mecca and sent seven Chinese men to accompany a ship bound for Mecca.
+The fleet had departed from Calicut for Hormuz by the time Hong's squadron arrived in Calicut.
+Ma writes that Hong sent seven men to accompany a ship from Calicut bound for Mecca after he observed that Calicut was sending men there.
+He adds that it took a year for them to go and return and that they had purchased various commodities and valuables such as giraffes, lions, and ostriches.
+Hong's tomb, located in Nanjing, contains an inscription that substantiates the visit to Mecca by the squadron commanded by Hong.
 It is likely that Ma was one of the people who visited Mecca.
-After a year, the seven men returned with commodities and valuables, including giraffes, lions, and ostriches, that they had purchased.
 Dreyer (2007) suggests that Hong may also have been involved with other destinations such as Dhofar, Lasa, Aden, Mogadishu, and Brava.